wdi-sg/ga-journal/README.md

 - The latest post should be displayed on the top.
 - The second post should be displayed in the middle.
 - the first post should be displayed at the bottom.

-*HINT: Most CSS are done with the help of extensive googling.*